Simon Gandevia: Career history

 Gandevia is a clinical neurophysiologist who focuses his research and clinical work primarily on patients with spinal cord injury and neuromuscular disorders.
-Gandevia, together with three other scientists, founded Neuroscience Research Australia (NeuRA), previously known as the Prince Wales Medical Research Institute.
+Gandevia, together with three other scientists, founded Neuroscience Research Australia (NeuRA), previously known as the Prince of Wales Medical Research Institute.
 Gandevia's research falls into the following four categories: neural mechanisms of proprioception, neural control of muscle performance (focusing on muscle fatigue), control of human breathing muscles, and passive properties of muscles.
 Through his research, he investigated the neuropathology: stroke, spinal cord injury, prior—polio, asthma, chronic obstructive pulmonary disease, and obstructive apnoea.
 Currently, his focus is on programs dealing with pathophysiology and motor impairments.
 Gandevia is the only researcher to have published more than 100 papers in the Journal of Physiology in the year of 2011.

 Gandevia acts as the deputy director for the Prince of Wales Medical Research Institute and the co-director of the Spinal Injuries Research Centre at the institute.
 In addition to working as a Professor at the University of South New Wales, he also is an Honorary Professor of Physiotherapy at the University of Queensland and the University of Sydney.
 Gandevia also occupies a position within the National Health and Medical Research Council as a Senior Principal Research Fellow.
 Previously, Gandevia has worked at international institutes such as Yale University, McMaster University, California Institute of Technology, the Department of Neurology at the Institute of Psychiatry, and the Institute of Neurology, London.
 He has also occupied editorial board positions in several journals such as the Journal of Applied Physiology and Respiration Physiology, Acta Physiologica Scandinavica and the Journal of Physiology.